beamaginelidar/l3cam_ros2/README.md

 The l3cam_ros2_node is the main node that connects to the L3Cam and configures it according to ROS parameters/services.
 See the [parameters](#parameters) and [services](#services) sections for documentation regarding the various parameters that can be used to configure the L3Cam.

+**Note:**

+- If in any case this node dies without printing `Terminating...` and `Terminated.` you might have problems with the sensors as the library might have terminated wrongly.
+If this happens, reboot the device.

 ### pointcloud_stream

 The pointcloud_stream is the node that publishes pointcloud frames if the LiDAR sensor is available.
 See the [topics](#topics) section for documentation regarding the topics each sensor topic.